apache/qpid/qpid/java/jca/README.txt

 The ResourceAdapter JavaBean
 ============================

 The ResourceAdapter JavaBean provides global configuration options for both inbound and outbound connectivity.
 The set of ResourceAdapter properties are described below.
 The ResourceAdapter properties can be found in the META-INF/ra.xml deployment descriptor which is provided with the adapter.
 Note, deploying a ResourceAdapter, ManagedConnectionFactory or ActivationSpec is application server specific.
-As such, this document provides an explanation of these properties but not how they are configured as this is environment specific.
+As such, this document provides an explanation of these properties but not how they are configured.

 ResourceAdapter JavaBean Properties
 ===================================

-ClientID
+ClientId
    The unique client identifier.
 From the JMS API this is used only in the context of durable subscriptions.
 Default: client_id

 SetupAttempts
     The number of attempts the ResourceAdapter will make to successfully setup an inbound activation on deployment, or when an exception occurs at runtime.
 Default: 5

 SetupInterval